microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/delegatedadminrelationships-api-overview.md

 ## Permissions

-To manage delegated admin relationships, the calling principal must be assigned one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference).
+To manage delegated admin relationships, the calling principal must be in the partner tenant and be granted the appropriate [delegated admin privileges permissions](/graph/permissions-reference#delegated-admin-relationship-permissions).

-## License requirements

-//Any license requirements to use the DAP feature/APIs.